speedscale/docs/docs/reference/glossary.md

 Outbound traffic is the traffic that is sent by your application to external resources.
 This may also be called egress.
 An example of outbound traffic is a database query, or calling the API of another service.

+### Traffic Viewer

+Speedscale UI for visualizing traffic where each line contains an [RRPair](#rrpair).

+Traffic for each of your applications can be found on the [traffic page](https://app.speedscale.com/analyze) in the UI.

 ### Transform